-4.3.
-Activity 33: Refrigeration/ventilation fan motor
+4.4 Activity 33: Refrigeration/ventilation fan motor

 Requirements Description Activity Installer must install a product which meets the product criteria below.
-Product criteria (33A: Fan motor in a refrigerated display cabinet, commercial freezer or cool room) A fan motor installed in a refrigerated display cabinet, commercial freezer or cool room that is: an electronically commutated motor (being a permanent magnet motor with electronic commutation) and if an internal rotor motor, has a rated motor output of not more than 600 Watts if an external rotor motor, has a rated motor input of not more than 800 Watts listed on our Register of Products by the time VEECs are created.
+Product criteria (33A: Fan motor in a refrigerated display cabinet, commercial freezer or cool room) A fan motor installed in a refrigerated cabinet or cold room that is: an electronically commutated motor (being a permanent magnet motor with electronic commutation) and if an internal rotor motor, has a rated motor output of not more than 600 Watts if an external rotor motor, has a rated motor input of not more than 800 Watts listed on our Register of Products by the time VEECs are created.
 Product criteria (33B: Fan motor in an air-handling system) A fan motor installed into a ducted fan or partition fan in an air-handling system as defined in ISO 13349:2010 that is: an electronically commutated motor (being a permanent magnet motor with electronic commutation) and if an internal rotor motor, has a rated motor output of not more than 600 Watts if an external rotor motor, has a rated motor input of not more than 800 Watts listed on our Register of Products by the time VEECs are created.
 Training/licensing Installer must: be a licensed electrician registered with Energy Safe Victoria be a licensed refrigeration technician, and supply their licence number and compliance certificate (where any handling of refrigerant is required) hold other licences which may include a plumbing licence and/or a refrigerant handling licence with the Victorian Building Authority (if it is appropriate to do so for the specific installation).
 You must maintain a register of installers' qualifications (electrical licence, and plumbing licence and/or refrigerant handling licence, if required) to confirm installers have the relevant qualifications needed to install refrigeration fan motors.
 Eligible environments and installation limits Business /non-residential premises - no limits

 Requirements Description Evidence For each installation you must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
 Non-prescribed Certificate of Electrical Safety detailing the nature and type of work done.
-VBA Compliance Certificate (if required by law) and the details and licence number of a licensed refrigeration technician if the installation included the handling of refrigerant Invoice/ proof of purchase listing all products (brand and model) installed.
-For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer - the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address and ABN of the installer business 'Fit-for-purpose' declaration that the work conducted meets the requirements of the VEET Act and the VEET Regulations and is fit-for-purpose.
-The declaration should also be acknowledged and signed-off by the energy consumer. the name, address and ABN of the installer business 'Fit-for-purpose' declaration that the work conducted meets the requirements of
+VBA Compliance Certificate (if required by law) and the details and licence number of a licensed refrigeration technician if the installation included the handling of refrigerant Invoice/proof of purchase listing all products (brand and model) installed.
+For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business 'Fit-for-purpose' declaration that the work conducted meets the requirements of the VEET Act and the VEET Regulations and is fit-for-purpose.
+The declaration should For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business 'Fit-for-purpose' declaration that the work conducted meets the requirements of the

-4.4.
-Activity 36: Water efficient pre-rinse spray valve
+4.5 Activity 36: Water efficient pre-rinse spray valve